graalvm/graalvm-demos/native-image-reflection-example/README.md

 The `native-image` utility provides partial support for reflection.
 It uses static analysis to detect the elements of your application that are accessed using the Java Reflection API.
 However, because the analysis is static, it cannot always completely predict all usages of the API when the program runs.
 In these cases, you must provide a configuration file to the native-image utility to specify the program elements that use the API.

+The following application demonstrates the use of Java reflection.

 ## Preparation

 1. Download and install the latest GraalVM JDK with Native Image using [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):